AtmosferaUSM/server_tutorial_WRF/docs/geogrid.md

 ## **Edit the &geogrid section in namelist.wps**

 Before executing `geogrid.exe`, edit the information in the namelist according to your case.
 Read the description for each listed variable in the namelist, as well as [best practice](https://www2.mmm.ucar.edu/wrf/users/namelist_best_prac_wps.html){target=_blank} here.
-We will be using the information provided in the Resources tab in this tutorial.
+We will use the information provided in the Resources tab in this tutorial.

 Export the `LD_LIBRARY_PATH` and run the `geogrid.exe`.
 Ensure you had loaded the `intel-oneapi-compilers` and `intel-oneapi-mpi` using `spack` to avoid the issue of missing `libiomp5.so`.